Shtamë Pass Nature Park

 Shtamë Pass Nature Park (Parku Natyror i Qafështamës) is a nature reserve residing in the edge of the mountain chain north of Tirana, Albania, about 25 kilometers east of Kruja.
 The park is named after the Qafë-Shtamë passage, and has an area of 6,864.36 hectares, with a beautiful mountain scenery consisting mainly of pine forests, some small lakes and major water sources.
 The protected area was established in 1996 by the Albanian government as national park and transformed in 2022 into a larger nature park.
 The park is home to Qafshtama water bottling company known for its curative properties used since the times of Albanian monarchy.
 The area is becoming lately a popular attraction for hiking.

 The park's name translates as pass Shtama.
 The road from Kruja to Burrel, runs through the park, on an altitude about 1250 meters.

-Geography, Flora, and Fauna
+Geography and nature

 The Forsythia europaea can be found in the Shtamë Pass.